El Paso: The Scenic City in Texas Blending US and Mexican Culture

 Address：715 N Oregon St, El Paso, TX

 8. Chamizal National Memorial

 Chamizal National Memorial is located close to the border in downtown El Paso.
 This national memorial hosts some beautiful murals around a small museum.
 The auditorium inside the memorial has many representations of work from famous people such as Shakespeare.
 The Chamizal hosts occasional art exhibitions and concerts in its amphitheater which are well worth checking out if it coincides with your visit to the city.

 Address：800 S San Marcial St, El Paso, TX

 El Paso Mission Trail is a series of beautiful Catholic churches and old historic buildings at the edge of the city.
 These buildings date back to the late 1500s during the early settlement of the Spaniards.
 At the beginning of the trail, there's a visitor center where you can find information about the buildings and their history.
 The Mission de Corpus Christi de Ysleta del Sur is one of the most impressive of the beautiful structures found in the area with its gorgeous Spanish architecture.

 Address：9-mile stretch of Zaragosa and Socorro Rds, 9065 Alameda, El Paso, TX

 Western Playland Amusement Park is an ideal option for those traveling with kids or just need a little entertainment during their visit.
 The park is famous to locals growing up around El Paso and it's usually not so busy even during the weekends.
 You'll find a number of different rides here along with several arcade style game areas to use.

 Address：1249 Futurity Dr, El Paso, TX

-El Paso offers more than just history, the culture around the area is worth embracing and will make you want to live like a local.
+El Paso offers more than just places of history, the unique mix of Texan and Mexican culture around the area is well worth experiencing as you get a feel for what it's like to be a local there.
 If you're traveling around Texas and want to see a bit of Mexican culture, then El Paso is the best place to head to.